Join the Audacity dev Discord server to discuss current and future development, or to get help modifying the Audacity

 git clone https://github.com/audacity/audacity

 - If you are still having difficulties, please ask on the Compiling Audacity board on the Audacity Forum.

 Open HUB (formerly known as “Ohloh”) has statistics on the value of Audacity development, excluding the third-party code libraries Audacity uses.
 Searchable commit listings are produced every 10 days.
 To find out more about current development activity you can subscribe to our Git repository atom feed or can look at our Git work in progress.

-If you are a user reporting a new bug, please email our feedback address.
+If you are a user reporting a new bug, email our feedback address.

 Git Pull Requests (and Patches)

 We welcome Git pull requests from developers.
 If the changes is more than a simple couple of lines, please also talk to us about the changes on audacity-devel.
-Although not preferred to a pull request, we might also be able to accept a patch.
+Although we prefer pull request, we might also be able to accept a patch.